-A. At the request of the President, Treasurer, General Counsel or Board of Directors of USA Fencing, a Panel shall be appointed under these Procedures to resolve grievances or disciplinary issues.
+A. At the request of the Chair of the Board of Directors, Treasurer, General Counsel or Board of Directors of USA Fencing, a Panel shall be appointed under these Procedures to resolve grievances or disciplinary issues.
+The Panel shall be approved by the FenceSafe Review Committee.

-B. If the person selecting the Panel deems it appropriate, or at the request of the Chair of the Panel, USA Fencing shall designate a person to present evidence and argument to the Panel on its behalf, including but not limited to the type(s) of sanctions that USA Fencing believes are appropriate for the alleged infraction

-C. The Executive Director or General Counsel shall inform the parties in writing of the charges which have been referred to the Panel, the names of the members of the Panel, and the name of the person, if any, who will present evidence to the Panel, and the possible discipline or sanctions that could be requested or imposed.

-D. If any party shall object to any member of the Panel on cognizable grounds such as lack of disinterest, bias or incapacity, then that party shall inform the person that named the Panel, who shall have the discretion to replace the Panel member, subject to further objection to the named replacement on cognizable grounds.

-E. The Panel shall conduct a Hearing at a time and place determined by the Chair of the Panel.
+- B. If the person selecting the Panel deems it appropriate, or at the request of the Chair of the Panel, USA Fencing shall designate a person to present evidence and argument to the Panel on its behalf, including but not limited to the type(s) of sanctions that USA Fencing believes are appropriate for the alleged infraction - C. The Executive Director, General Counsel or Panel Chair shall inform the parties in writing of the charges which have been referred to the Panel, the names of the members of the Panel, and the name of the person, if any, who will present evidence to the Panel, and the possible discipline or sanctions that could be requested or imposed. - D. If any party shall object to any member of the Panel on cognizable grounds such as lack of disinterest, bias or incapacity, then that party shall inform the FSRC, who shall have the discretion to replace the Panel member, subject to further objection to the named replacement on cognizable grounds. - E. The Panel shall conduct a Hearing at a time and place determined by the Chair of the Panel.
 The Chair of the Panel shall inform the parties of the date, time and place of the Hearing, and the manner in which the Hearing shall take place.
-The Hearing may be held in person, by teleconference, or as may otherwise be directed by the Chair of the Panel.

-F. The Hearing may be adjourned from time to time as deemed necessary by the Chair of the Panel in order to obtain additional information, obtain testimony from witnesses or receive written submissions from any party.
-At or prior to the Hearing, if available, all parties shall receive copies of any written information provided to the Panel members concerning the Hearing or any charges or allegations.

-G. The Panel is not bound by the rules of evidence.
+The Hearing may be held in person, by teleconference, or as may otherwise be directed by the Chair of the Panel. - F. The Hearing may be adjourned from time to time as deemed necessary by the Chair of the Panel in order to obtain additional information, obtain testimony from witnesses or receive written submissions from any party.
+At or prior to the Hearing, if available, all parties shall receive copies of any written information provided to the Panel members concerning the Hearing or any charges or allegations. - G. The Panel is not bound by the rules of evidence.
 Witnesses, may testify in person, by telephone or video, or by written declarations or affidavit.
-Witnesses testifying by affidavit or declaration shall be subject to cross-examination as provided herein.

-H. Parties shall have the rights at any hearing:

-a.
-To appear personally and be represented by counsel or other representative of his or her choosing.

-b.
-To cross-examine witnesses and present additional relevant, competent and noncumulative evidence deemed admissible by the Chair.

-c.
-To testify on his/her own behalf, or remain silent.

-d.
-To address the Panel or otherwise make a statement of position personally or through his/her counsel or representative.

-I. Sanctions recommended by the Panel against an individual must be proportionate and reasonable, relative to the conduct that is found to have occurred.
+Witnesses testifying by affidavit or declaration shall be subject to cross-examination as provided herein. - H. Parties shall have the rights at any hearing: - a.
+To appear personally and be represented by counsel or other representative of his or her choosing. - b.
+To cross-examine witnesses and present additional relevant, competent and non-cumulative evidence deemed admissible by the Chair. - c.
+To testify on his/her own behalf, or remain silent. - d.
+To address the Panel or otherwise make a statement of position personally or through his/her counsel or representative. - I. Sanctions recommended by the Panel against an individual must be proportionate and reasonable, relative to the conduct that is found to have occurred.
 Any decision regarding the appropriate sanction shall be up to the panel deciding each complaint.
-In imposing a sanction, the Disciplinary Panel shall consider:
+In imposing a sanction, the Disciplinary Panel shall consider: - The legitimate interest of USA Fencing in providing a safe environment for its